Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Summary and conclusions

-This paper proposes an experiment that can distinguish between two direct orders in competition and with other fractionalized state.
-We focused on the case of a fractionalized PDW particle-particle pair which can turn into SC and CDW pairs.
-Our findings are that in the case of fractionalized PDW phase: \begin{itemize} \item we observe a beat-like structure of AC-Josephson current when a constant DC-Voltage is applied across the junction \item the additional frequencies for the AC Josephson current are at the half-odd integer multiple of the normal Josephson frequency for a large value of constant DC voltage. \item we can detect modulations of the Josephson current at $t=0$ by varying the width of the junction with a period proportional to the CDW wavevector $\mathbf{Q}_{0}$. \item in the inverse Josephson setup, the induced DC-current have additional peaks other than the standard Shapiro spikes. \end{itemize} Any experiments that can test these features will be instrumental in differentiating between the different scenarios of the pseudogap phase.
+We propose a Josephson junction setup that can distinguish between two possible scenarios which can be observed in the enigmatic pseudogap phase of the cuprates.
+We focused on the case of a fractionalized PDW state which can turn into interconverted SC and CDW pairs and compare this with the scenario where the SC and the CDW orders simply coexist with each other.
+Our findings are that in the case of a fractionalized PDW phase: \begin{itemize} \item we observe a beat-like structure of AC-Josephson current when a constant DC-Voltage is applied across the junction \item the additional frequencies for the AC Josephson current are at the half-odd integer multiple of the normal Josephson frequency for a large value of constant DC voltage. \item we can detect modulations of the Josephson current with a period proportional to the CDW wavevector $\mathbf{Q}_{0}$ by varying the dephasing parameter of the CDW modulation in two terminals. \item in the inverse Josephson setup, the induced DC-current has additional steps other than the standard integer Shapiro steps. \end{itemize} Identification of these signatures will strongly indicate the fractionalized PDW scenario for the pseudogap phase.
+Recently signatures of PDW order are seen in $\text{Bi}_{2}\text{Sr}_{2}\text{CaCu}_{2}\text{O}_{8+x}$ using a Josephson Scanning Tunnelling Microscopy setup~\cite{Hamidian16,PDW20_Nature}.
+We, therefore, expect to observe these effects on such materials.
+Moreover, the predictions presented here are not dependent on the fine-tuning of material-dependent parameters.

+We note that the Josephson Junction setup is shown in Fig.~(\ref{Fig:fig1}) and Fig.~(\ref{Fig:fig6}a) present just the two representative cases.
+For instance, in Fig.~(\ref{Fig:fig1}), the applied electric field is parallel to the modulation wavevector and in Fig.~(\ref{Fig:fig6}a), the modulation wavevector is perpendicular to the applied field.
+However, only short-ranged domains of unidirectional modulations are observed in cuprates~\cite{comin2015broken}.
+Therefore, the samples in both terminals can contain an admixture of unidirectional domains of modulated orders.
+Importantly, our analysis shows that the presence of one scenario cannot critically affect the other.
+Consequently, we expect to discern a superposition of these two effects presented in the manuscript.

+Recent studies have used Josephson scanning tunneling microscopy to observe the modulation of the Josephson current~\cite{Hamidian16,PDW20_Nature}.
+In such studies, both the tip and sample are in the underdoped regime of the cuprates.
+The tips have been fabricated from the flakes of the sample itself, leading to the possible detection of the pair density wave states in cuprates.
+If the wavevectors of both the tip and sample align perpendicular to the applied field, the situation of Fig.~(\ref{Fig:fig6}a) will manifest.
+As the tip is moved parallelly over the sample, it changes the dephasing parameter $\delta$.
+The Josephson current modulates with the wavevector $\mathbf{Q}_{0}$ as a function of $\delta$~\cite{Hamidian16,PDW20_Nature}, very similar to our observation in Fig.~(\ref{Fig:fig6}).

+Our calculations provide several predictions of the Josephson setups to detect PDW states.
+Any experiments that can test these features will be instrumental in differentiating between the simple coexistence of orders and the proposed pair density wave scenario.